yannick-wk/Portfolio-S3/Documents/cors-research.md

 - Setting up a dynamic `Access-Control-Allow-Origin` with improper server-side validation.
 If set up improperly within a domain, this can lead to opening backdoors to unwanted visitors and requests.<sup>[[5]](#cors-vuln-tenable)</sup>

 ## How to use CORS in APIs?
+CORS is used in the Happilly API but it does not pose any security issues because its in a closed docker environment.